Projects

 A08 (Sürgers/Wernsdorfer) will exploit the unique sensitivity of nitrogen-vacancy centers in diamond to magnetic fields, strains, and temperature to optically detect local strain fields.
 This new development of the method will be applied to antiferromagnetic thin films with a non-collinear magnetic structure and strong magnetoelastic coupling.
 In the long term, the technique will be available to other projects of the CRC/TRR.

-Quantum materials with strong elastic coupling: critical elasticity, crystal grains and surfaces
+Quantum materials with strong elastic coupling

 Dynamics